 Host a Banana Party

-It’s not hard to decorate with a banana theme!
+Throwing a party for National Banana Day is a great way to observe and celebrate this occasion.
+And certainly it’s not hard to decorate with a banana theme!
 Just make sure everything is yellow and green, including paper plates, napkins, balloons, tablecloths and streamers.

 For an activity that doubles as a snack, provide a chocolate dipping station (aka fondue) or chocolate fountain where guests can dip slices of banana.
 For extra fun, supply other items for dipping, such as sprinkles, small candies, or mini marshmallows.